 Use of hashtags

-When there’s a big news item, look for the hashtag(s) associated with it.
-If there’s a new breakthrough in cancer research or a viral outbreak, you can pull in a new audience looking for your expert commentary.
+When there’s a big news item, look for and use the hashtag associated with it.
+Then, when you share the news story and add your thoughts, you’ll introduce a new audience to your expert commentary.

 How many hashtags should you use in a single post?
 On Twitter, results are best if you limit your tweets to one or two hashtags.
 On Instagram, it can be tempting to post north of 20 hashtags to increase the visibility of your post, but experts recommend sticking to a range of five to 11 hashtags.